Six Turntables

 Workshop and Performance

-Six Turntables is an ongoing project that brings together groups of young people to listen to and remix audio archives.
-Each iteration centers around a unique collection of sound recordings—always tied to the place where the workshop is staged—and culminates in a multi-day workshop and a performance.
+Six Turntables is a project that brings together groups of young people to listen to and remix audio archives of experimental music.
+Led by multidisciplinary artists Christopher Willes and Akash Bansal, the project has taken shape in various contexts in Canada since 2017.
+Each iteration centers on a unique collection of sound recordings — always connected to the place where the workshop takes place — and culminates in a public performance and publication.

-Blending sound-making, somatic practice, writing, and dialogue, the workshops explore experiences of collective listening, and historical music/sound practices.
+Blending sound-making, somatic practice, writing, and dialogue, the workshops explore experiences of collective listening.
+In the process, participants learn about historical avant-garde music/sound practices, and speculate together about new forms of musical experience.
 Records are approached not as commodity objects, but as shared experiences, reactivated through embodied listening practices and creative reuse.
-In each session, participants engage in listening exercises that cultivate sonic and spatial awareness, followed by sound making experiments where they manipulate custom-cut vinyl records using turntables and audio amplifiers.
+Each session involves practicing listening exercises that cultivate sonic and spatial awareness, followed by sound making scores that invite participants to manipulate custom-cut vinyl records using turntables and audio amplifiers.
 Through the process, they develop an experimental form of group DJing, transforming archival fragments into new sonic compositions.
+Each workshop concludes with an experimental concert in which participants share soundscapes they've created together and a publication documenting the process.
+The result is a performance in which archival audio is reimagined as emergent musical forms.

 The audio recordings used in the workshops include sounds created during past workshops and archival materials specific to each new presentation context.
 For example, at the Toronto Public Library we worked recordings of experimental music made in Toronto in the 1970’s found in the TPL’s vinyl record collection, and at the Music Gallery we worked with recordings from the Music Gallery Editions label.
-In 2025/26 we’re planning a new iteration with a music festival and an artist-run centre, reworking audio found in each institution’s archive of past performances.
+In 2025 we’re planning a new iteration with the Guelph Jazz Festival, reworking their archive of past festival performances with a particular focus on solo improvisational concerts.

 Six Turntables has been shared in a variety of contexts in Canada since 2017.
 For more information you can read this call for workshop participants from a previous iteration at the Toronto Biennial of Art in 2024.